10 Things to Consider Before Purchasing a System

 A key consideration in selecting a video surveillance system is whether your video will be recorded locally or in the cloud.
 If your video surveillance needs are limited to a small number of cameras a cloud recording solution may be a reasonable alternative.
 Here are 5 reasons an onsite recording solution may be a better fit for you:

 - An onsite system will enable you to record higher resolution video.
-Cloud recording solutions are limited to 720p or 1080p.
+Most cloud recording solutions are limited to 1080p.

 - An onsite recording solution will enable you to store your video for longer.
 Most cloud recording solutions limit video retention to 7, 14, or 30 days depending on the plan selected.